What is Zosyn?

 Zosyn contains a combination of piperacillin and tazobactam.
 Piperacillin and tazobactam are penicillin antibiotics that fight bacteria in the body.

-Zosyn is used to treat many different infections caused by bacteria, such as urinary tract infections, bone and joint infections, severe vaginal infections, stomach infections, skin infections, and pneumonia.
+Zosyn is used to treat many different infections caused by bacteria, such as stomach infections, skin infections, pneumonia, and severe uterine infections.

 Zosyn is sometimes given together with other antibiotics.